frida-barragan/Group-Assignments/Project Details.md

 <b>Concerns:</b>
 <br>
-* Major concerns:
+* Major concerns: One of our major concerns is that we don't have the tools to bring some of our images/visualizations to life.
 <br>

-* Minor concerns:
+* Minor concerns: General aesthetics of the visualizations we create, making sure they are visually accessible to everyone.